m4hdyar/Uni-Event-Finder-Backend/Detail.md

 # Uni-Event-Finder Backend

+## Introduction

+For convenience, we use a Postman collection to test our API endpointd as we build our project, and VS code as editor.

 ## Endpoints

 ### Authentication Header:

 You can read the authentication header from the headers of the request `Authorization: Bearer jwt.token.here`

 #### Authentication:

 `POST /api/users/login`
 Example request body:

 ```dotnetcli
 {
     "user":{